JavaScript and jQuery logos

 In this article we have discussed jQuery.I18n: an internationalization library for JavaScript applications created by Wikimedia.
 We have seen how to set it up, create and load language files, perform translations, use magic words, extend parser, and switch locale.
 Basically, we have covered all the main information, and you may start using this solution in real-world projects.

-Don’t forget to check our article on other I18n libraries for JavaScript to learn about potential alternatives.
-Also, don’t hesitate to contact us if you have further questions, and stay with Lokalise!
+Don’t forget to check our article on other I18n libraries for JavaScript to learn about potential alternatives and the tutorial covering how to translate HTML.
+Happy coding and stay with Lokalise!

 Related articles